Page Nav

 4. Why was Douglas determined to get over his fear of water?

 Ans - The instructor," build a swimmer" out of Douglas with great care and patience.
-He started Douglas's practice by fastening the belt around him and the belt that was attached to the rope went through a pully that ran on an overhead cable.
+He started Douglas's practice by fastening the belt around him, and the belt that was attached to the rope went through a pulley that ran on an overhead cable.
 He slowly corrected the mistakes of Douglas hour after hour, day after day, and week after week.
 He also taught Douglas how to exhale and inhale.
 Douglas repeated every exercise hundreds of times.
-Thus piece by piece he made Douglas an excellent swimmer.
+Thus, piece by piece, he made Douglas an excellent swimmer.

 6. How did Douglas make sure that he conquered the old terror?

-Ans - In spite of the continuous and passionate training by his instructor, Douglas was not sure about his swimming techniques.
-Water fear and terror were still there but he was determined to get rid of physically as well as mentally.
+Ans - Despite the continuous and passionate training by his instructor, Douglas was not sure about his swimming techniques.
+Water fear and terror were still there, but he was determined to get rid of them physically as well as mentally.
 So he started practicing swimming in different locations such as Lake Wentworth in New Hampshire, Triggs Island, two miles across the lake to stamp act Island in different styles like crawl, breaststroke, sidestroke, backstroke, and whenever old terror returned to him, he would laugh and say," Well, Mr. Terror, what do you think you can do to me?".
-In this with great devotion. determination and vigorous practice he managed to conquer the old terror.
+In this, with great devotion, determination, and vigorous practice, he managed to conquer the old terror.

 UNDERSTANDING THE TEXT

-Ans - At the age of 11 years, Douglas decided to learn swimming at Y.M.C.A swimming pool.
+Ans - At the age of 11 years, Douglas decided to learn swimming at the Y.M.C.A swimming pool.
 One day, a big strong boy tossed him in the pool, he landed in a sitting position, he was very frightened but while sinking that when his feet hit the bottom of the pool, he would make a big jump like a cork, come to the surface, lie flat on it and paddle to the edge of the pool.
 But those nine feet appeared like ninety feet for him.
-His lungs were exhausted, still, with great force, he tried to come on the surface of the water, but it could not happen.
-He saw yellow water all around, he was suffocating. he tried to yell but no sound came out of his mouth and finally, he became unconscious.
+His lungs were exhausted, still, with great force, he tried to come to the surface of the water, but it could not happen.
+He saw yellow water all around; he was suffocating.
+He tried to yell, but no sound came out of his mouth, and finally, he became unconscious.

 2. How did Douglas overcome his fear of water?

-Ans - Douglas's first encounter with water when he was merely 4 years old, second misadventure happened at Y.M.C.A. pool when he was thrown in the water by a bully boy, where he was almost drowned.
-Since then fear of water always haunted his mind by virtue of which he could not enjoy water sports and fishing.
+Ans - Douglas's first encounter with water was when he was merely 4 years old, his second misadventure happened at the Y.M.C.A. pool when he was thrown in the water by a bully boy, where he almost drowned.
+Since then, fear of water always haunted his mind by virtue of which he could not enjoy water sports and fishing.
 But he always wanted to get rid of it, physically as well as mentally.
-Then finally he decided to engage the swimming instructor.
-He started practicing 5 days a week, bit by bit he improved his confidence and shaded his complex towards swimming.
-It took him about 7 months to expertise in swimming, he tried in different lakes, islands to conform his skills of swimming but by continuous hard work and determination, he finally succeeded to overcome his fear of water.
+Then, finally, he decided to engage the swimming instructor.
+He started practicing 5 days a week, bit by bit he improved his confidence and shed his complex towards swimming.
+It took him about 7 months to become an expert in swimming.
+He tried in different lakes, islands to improve his swimming skills but by continuous hard work and determination, he finally succeeded in overcoming his fear of water.

-Ans - As the lesson is an autobiographical extract of Douglas. he honestly shared his emotions, feeling, and a long journey from fear of water to conquering it.
-His journey includes every single aspect such as death-like drowning experience, consequently causing fear of water and deprivation of desirable water sports activities and fishing, a disturbed lifestyle, and his continuous but honest efforts to overcome it. and how he motivated his life from a drastic failure to grand success with great patience, honesty, determination, and obediently hard work.
-Larger meaning can be withdrawn from this lesson that it gives a message to the reader that failures are the unavoidable parts of life, but one should never give up, but should continuously stride towards goal, then definitely we can taste the sweet fruits of the success.
+Ans - As the lesson is an autobiographical extract of Douglas.
+He honestly shared his emotions, feelings, and a long journey from fear of water to conquering it.
+His journey includes every single aspect, such as a death-like drowning experience, consequently causing fear of water and deprivation of desirable water sports activities and fishing, a disturbed lifestyle, and his continuous but honest efforts to overcome it. and how he motivated his life from a drastic failure to grand success with great patience, honesty, determination, and obedient hard work.
+A larger meaning can be withdrawn from this lesson that it gives a message to the reader that failures are an unavoidable part of life, but one should never give up, but should continuously strive towards a goal, then definitely we can taste the sweet fruits of success.

 TALKING ABOUT THE TEXT